Steven Haggerty

 First Follow-Up Email After No Response

-Subject line: Quick Follow-Up: [Topic/Proposal Name]
+Subject line: Quick follow-up: [specific topic]

 Hi [First Name],

-Best regards, [Your Name]
+[Your Name]

-Second Email After No Response
+Second Follow-Up Email

 Hi [First Name],

-Warm regards, [Your Name]
+[Your Name]

-Final Email After Extended Silence
+Final Follow-Up Email

-Subject line: Should I Close Your File?
+Subject line: Should I close your file?

 Hi [First Name],

-I understand this might not be the right time for you, so I’ll close out my follow-ups for now.
-If [specific benefits of your offering] becomes a priority down the line, feel free to reach out—I’d love to reconnect.
+If [specific benefit] becomes a priority down the line, feel free to reach out—I'd be happy to reconnect.

-Kind regards, [Your Name]
+[Your Name]

 Best Practices for Sending Follow-Up Emails